-Webhooks allow you to receive notifications for Inscribe’s fraud and verification results in real-time to a URL that you specify.
-This is the preferred method for high-volume processing of notifications and allows you to programatically hook into the lifecycle of your documents and customers in Inscribe to act on any of the results.
+Webhooks allow you to receive notifications for Inscribe’s fraud and verification results in real-time at a URL that you specify.
+This is the preferred method for high-volume processing of notifications and allows you to programmatically hook into the lifecycle of your documents and customers in Inscribe to act on any of the results.

-Most users configure their webhooks from the notification settings page, which provides an interface for registering and editing your webhooks.
+The webhooks settings page provides an interface for registering and editing your webhooks.
 Only admins within your Inscribe organization will have permission to view and manage webhooks.

-Using the notification settings page you can edit the URL and type of your webhook.
+Using the webhooks settings page you can edit the URL and type of your webhook.

-We currently support four different types of webhooks.
+We currently support three different types of webhooks.

 The nature of webhook delivery requires that the URL that will receive the requests is publicly accessible over the internet.
 When you have set up your webhooks, for security purposes you will want to verify that incoming requests are coming from Inscribe and not any other potentially malicious 3rd-party that has the URL.
-In order to accomplish this, we assign a unique secret to each webhook you create.
-These are viewable for each webhook on the notification settings page.
+In order to accomplish this, we assign a unique secret key to each webhook you create.
+These are viewable for each webhook on initial creation, and on the Edit Webhook page.

-Inscribe uses this secret token to create a hash signature with each payload, which we send as a header, called
+Inscribe uses this secret key to create a hash signature with each payload, which we send as a header, called

 import hashlib import hmac def signature_is_valid(request_body_string, secret, request_signature): computed_signature = hmac.new( secret.encode("utf-8"), request_body_string, hashlib.sha256, ).hexdigest() return hmac.compare_digest(computed_signature, request_signature)